 When the first edition (2000) of the IBC was published, wood buildings were allowed to have areas and heights commensurate with the largest buildings permitted for each construction type under at least one of the regional legacy codes.
 Since then, allowable building sizes have not changed significantly, although the number of buildings that qualify for unlimited area under the special provisions of Section 507 has expanded.
 In addition, special allowances for various building features such as sprinklers or the use of FRTW continue to be added.
 As a result, size thresholds for wood structures are more often determined by structural considerations than by code limitations.
 This may not be the case in the future.
+Upcoming editions of the IBC will recognize new mass timber products such as cross-laminated timber (CLT) and other advanced engineered wood products.
+Because of the structural capabilities of mass timber, wood design will be better able to take advantage of the generous building sizes permitted by the IBC-greater building heights, commercial loads, and long clear spans will be less likely to preclude it.
+This means the full environmental, economic, and aesthetic benefits of designing in wood will be available for more buildings.

 General building height and area allowances are given in Chapter 5 of the IBC.
-Height and perstory area limitations are shown in the Table 503 excerpt (Figure 12) and are based on occupancy and type of construction.
+Height and perstory area limitations are shown in the Table 503 excerpt (Figure 13) and are based on occupancy and type of construction.
 These area and height limitations are unmodified and can be significantly increased based on certain provisions of the code that will be explained in this section.